salinaria/gaboor-optic/README.md

 # Gaboor Optic

-It's a glasses shop porject which enable the customers to watch the glasses on their face using 3D augmented reality.
+It's a glasses shop porject enabling the customers to watch the glasses on their face using 3D augmented reality.

 ## How to Run
 ### Install Requirements